Advanced Search

 • Available Online: 2026-06-02

-• Objective With the rise of handheld/wearable smart devices, Mobile Crowd Sensing (MCS) has become an efficient data collection paradigm.
-Effective task allocation improves system efficiency, requester/participant satisfaction, and platform sustainability.
-Existing models overlook task skill requirements, fail to leverage participants' social networks for emergencies, and ignore collaboration efficiency in team tasks.
-To address this, we propose a Social-Aware MCS Task Allocation Model (SAMCSTA) with dual objectives: maximizing platform total revenue and overall task perceived quality.
-The model incorporates social networks to build a two-tier collaboration framework, expanding resources and enhancing flexibility.
-For complex tasks, it quantifies individual capabilities and introduces a collaboration efficiency mechanism to optimize team composition.
-Methods This paper proposes a Multi-objective Ant Colony Optimization Based on Reproductive Division of Labor (MACORDL).
-The core innovations of the algorithm include: (1) Constructing four subpopulations—queen ants, male ants, scout ants, and worker ants—each equipped with distinct strategies such as local enhancement, memetic crossover, and knowledge transfer, forming a hierarchical collaborative search framework; (2) A mating selection strategy based on statistical learning is designed to enable the intelligent transfer of elite genes; (3) The short-term contribution of each subpopulation is predicted based on its historical performance, allowing for dynamic and adaptive allocation of computational resources; (4) Designing a cooperative update mechanism for node pheromones and participant pheromones, establishing a dual-layer search guidance system.
-Results and Discussions The evaluation uses 8 synthetic and 4 real-world instances, with performance measured by Hypervolume Ratio (HVR) and Inverted Generational Distance (IGD).
-The Wilcoxon rank-sum test (significance 0.05) is employed for statistical comparison.
-Results show that MACORDL achieves the best HVR and IGD on most instances (Table 2, Table 3).
-On average, it outperforms the second-best algorithm by 16.41% in HVR and 18.04% in IGD.
-Visual comparisons confirm that the Pareto front by MACORDL is superior in convergence, distribution uniformity, and breadth (Fig 4).
-Though slight improvement remains in fine-grained search on a few large-scale cases, MACORDL demonstrates stable performance and scalability across different scales, enabling the platform to obtain task allocation solutions with higher revenue and better perceived quality.
-Conclusions This paper addresses the task allocation problem in MCS systems, taking into account both interactions among platform participants and those between participants and their social connections.
-A social-aware MCS task allocation model is established.
-The MACORDL algorithm is proposed to solve it.
-Comparative experiments on 12 real and synthetic instances of varying scales show that MACORDL significantly outperforms six representative algorithms on most instances, obtaining allocation schemes and paths that yield higher revenue and better perceived quality, demonstrating good scalability.
-MACORDL incorporates multiple strategies to balance local exploitation and global exploration.
-However, limitations include assumption that all tasks are released at the start with full information, and the lack of participant privacy protection.
-Future work will focus on dynamic/uncertain MCS task allocation models and privacy-preserving distributed optimization.
+• Objective With the rapid development of handheld and wearable smart devices, Mobile Crowd Sensing (MCS) has become an efficient data collection paradigm.
+Effective task allocation can improve system efficiency, requester and participant satisfaction, and platform sustainability.
+Existing models often neglect task skill requirements, do not use participants’ social networks as auxiliary execution resources in emergencies, and overlook the effect of collaboration efficiency on team-task quality.
+To address these issues, this paper proposes a Social-Aware MCS Task Allocation model (SAMCSTA) with two objectives: maximizing total platform revenue and total task sensing quality.
+Social networks are used to build a two-layer collaboration framework of platform participants and social-network friends, which expands available execution resources and improves allocation flexibility.
+For complex tasks, participant sensing capability is quantified, and collaboration efficiency is introduced to optimize team composition.
+Methods This paper proposes a Multi-objective Ant Colony Optimization based on Reproductive Division of Labor (MACORDL) algorithm.
+The main innovations are as follows.
+First, the ant colony is divided into four collaborative subpopulations: queen ants, male ants, scout ants, and worker ants.
+Local enhancement, memetic crossover, knowledge transfer, and other search strategies are designed for these subpopulations to form a hierarchical collaborative search framework.
+Second, a statistical-learning-based mating selection strategy is designed to support intelligent transfer of elite genes.
+Third, the short-term contribution of each subpopulation is predicted from historical performance, which enables dynamic and adaptive allocation of computational resources.
+Fourth, a cooperative update mechanism for node pheromones and participant pheromones is designed to establish a dual-layer search guidance system.
+Results and Discussions The evaluation uses 8 synthetic instances and 4 real-world instances.
+Performance is measured by HyperVolume Ratio (HVR) and Inverted Generational Distance (IGD).
+The Wilcoxon rank-sum test at a significance level of 0.05 is used for statistical comparison.
+The results show that MACORDL achieves the best HVR and IGD on most instances (Table 2, Table 3).
+On average, MACORDL improves HVR and IGD by 16.41% and 18.04%, respectively, compared with the second-best algorithm.
+Visual comparisons further show that the Pareto front obtained by MACORDL has better convergence, distribution uniformity, and breadth (Fig. 4).
+Although its fine-grained local search can still be improved for a few large-scale instances, MACORDL shows stable performance and good scalability across different problem scales.
+It helps the platform obtain task allocation schemes with higher revenue and better sensing quality.
+Conclusions This paper studies the task allocation problem in MCS systems by considering interactions among platform participants and between participants and their social-network friends.
+A social-aware MCS task allocation model is established, and MACORDL is proposed to solve it.
+Comparative experiments on 8 synthetic instances and 4 real-world instances with different scales show that MACORDL outperforms six representative algorithms on most instances.
+It obtains allocation schemes and paths that yield higher total platform revenue and better task sensing quality, indicating good scalability.
+MACORDL uses multiple strategies to balance local exploitation and global exploration.
+However, the current model assumes that all tasks are released at the initial stage and that complete information is available.
+Participant privacy protection is also not considered.
+Future work will focus on MCS task allocation models in dynamic and uncertain environments and on privacy-preserving distributed optimization.

 • loading